Skip to main content

 VERBASCUM L.

 • Verbascum speciosum Schrad.
-(Hungarian Mullein) - [Sandwith, 1932] General Very Rare several plants were found at Severn Beach in 2023 during a BNS meeting two large rosettes spotted at Bath in August, 2024 by Dave Pole - Bath Nats
+(Hungarian Mullein) - [Sandwith, 1932] General Very Rare A very rare introduction; grown in gardens for it's elaborate display and sometimes escapes.
+First recorded at "St. Philip's Marsh, Bristol, 1909" (White, 1912); at Wickwar in 1950 by ?; and there again in 1954 by E.P.
+Bury; several plants were found at Severn Beach in 2023 during a BNS meeting; and two large rosettes were spotted on stonework on the edge of the canal at Bath in 2024 by D. Pole [Bath Nats].

 SCROPHULARIA L.

-• Scrophularia nodosa L. (Common Figwort) / Woodland Uncommon Widely distributed in woodland and hedgebanks though never usually frequent in any one place, often only occurring as isolated clumps.
+• Scrophularia nodosa L. (Common Figwort) / Woodland Uncommon Widely distributed in woodland and on hedgebanks though never usually frequent in any one place, often only occurring as isolated clumps.
+White (1912) and Riddelsdell (1948) give Knotted Figwort as an alternative name.

 • Scrophularia auriculata L. (Water Figwort) / Wetland Frequent Appears to be far more frequent than Common Figwort in our area.
 Predominantly found on the sides of streams, rivers, pond margins and ditch-sides but also often found in drier environments where the soil is clay.
 It has even been found growing out of a wall twice in Bristol by D. Peters!

 • Scrophularia vernalis L. (Yellow Figwort) General Very Rare First recorded on Cranbrook Road, Redland, Bristol in 1932 by Mrs Bell (Sandwith, 1932).
-Recently found by David Hawkins on University Road at ST58077334 [record mentioned in Nature in Avon 2025, 194].
+Recently found on University Road, Clifton in 2025 by D. Hawkins. [record mentioned in Nature in Avon 2025, 194].
 [2 other BSBI records exist]

 PHYGELIUS E. Mey. ex Benth.